How Does Pain Factor into Workers’ Compensation Claims?

-When a Massachusetts work accident results in a serious injury, you may be able to get workers’ compensation benefits through your employer’s insurance company.
+When a Massachusetts work accident results in an injury, workers’ compensation benefits are available through your employer’s insurance company.
 Workers’ compensation laws allow for specific types of compensation.
 If you are experiencing considerable or chronic pain after your work accident, you may wonder how pain and suffering factor into your claim.